romansabaek/romansabaek.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Out of the 10 teams that advanced to the finals, we got second prize.
+    Out of the 10 teams that advanced to the finals, we got <b>second prize</b>.
 Only top three teams were selected to showcase a robot demo at the IEEE Humanoids Conference 2015, held in Seoul, Korea.
 </div>